Vimstep/Basic-To-Do-list-/README.md

 This is a basi to-do list made in python.

 #NOTE
-Made by a begginer python proggramer
+Made by a begginer python programmer